-South Park (1997) creators Matt Stone and Trey Parker managed to get their hands on a copy of this film's script during its pre-production.
+South Park (1997) Creators Trey Parker and Matt Stone managed to get their hands on a copy of this film's script during its pre-production.
 The two planned to secretly shoot the same film with puppets instead of actors, word for word, and release it on the same day.
 The duo abandoned these plans after their lawyer convinced them that such a film would never get released.

 20th Century Fox invited a group of scientists to preview the film, to test their reactions to the science used in the film.
 None of the scientists were impressed with what they saw, although most conceded that the movie was enjoyable nonsense.

-The US Army loaned several UH-60 Blackhawk helicopters for the rescue scene at the end, prompting the Canadian authorities to reassure the people of Montreal that they weren't being invaded by the USA.
+The U.S. Army loaned several UH-60 Blackhawk helicopters for the rescue scene at the end, prompting the Canadian authorities to reassure the people of Montreal that they weren't being invaded by the U.S.

 The Red Cross put up several stands at theaters in the U.S. featuring pamphlets with information on what to do to keep safe during tornados, floods, and blizzards for concerned people who had just viewed the film.